romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the default permissions of a member in a GitHub organization?
+Q: What are the default permissions of a member in a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Members can create private repositories (subject to the organization's policy) and participate in projects within the organization to which they are granted access**